 Dr. Davidson and his wife, Jeannie, have six children and six grandchildren.
 Taylor is an attorney in Memphis, Austin is doing his orthopedic residency at the Campbell Clinic in Memphis, Emily is a homemaker and former teacher in Franklin, Bryce is a teacher at Columbia Academy, Braden works for a tech company start-up in Nashville, and Kelsey works for a marketing firm in Nashville.

 Dr. Davidson has been on mission trips to Ensenada, Mexico, and Honduras.
-He has served as the team doctor for Columbia Academy for the last 20 years.
+He served as the team doctor for Columbia Academy for more than 20 years.
 His hobbies include travel, scuba diving, watching sports, soccer and football in particular, and being with his family.